oddbird/sassdoc-theme-herman/CONTRIBUTING.md

 or if you have an outdated version (`<2.0.0`) installed -- first run `npm install -g gulp-cli`.

-You can lint the project's JS with `gulp eslint` and run the JS unit tests with `gulp jstest`.
+You can format and lint the project with `yarn lint` and run the unit tests with `yarn test`.
-You can run the Sass tests with `gulp sasstest`.

 To compile and minify the static assets -- as well as generate the documentation --